×

 What is a good credit score in South Africa?

-When looking at the range that Experian uses to give a credit score to its clients, this is what we know.
-With this scoring system, you want to aim for being, at a minimum, an average risk (611-628), and for first prize, a low risk applicant (660-750).
+When looking at the range that Experian (a credit bureau in South Africa) uses to give a credit score to its clients, this is what we know.
+A good credit score according to this range is anything from 660 to 750.

 595 - 610 high risk